jdgilbert245/Comp-Guides-and-QuickStarts/quickstart-conda.md

 ___

 By following these steps, you will avoid painful experiences downloading packages, will only need to load one package and environment (i.e. conda and conda-env), and will have a completely reproducible list of packages and their versions.
 Good.

+This can be run automatically, e.g. when you make a git commit, to ensure yaml always up to date.
+Might be slow though.
+Better ways probably available.